Heike Hartgrove: Civilian of the Year 2024

-Heike Hartgrove, a civilian Rail Operation Specialist assigned to the 21st Theater Sustainment Command commented on winning the Civilian of the Year award on Panzer Kaserne, Kaiserslautern, Germany, May 28, 2025.
-The Civilian of the year award is given to civilian service employees for their exemplary conduct and commitment to their duties throughout the fiscal year.
-For five years, Hartgrove has logistically supported the 21st Theater Sustainment Command.
-(U.S. Army photo by Spc.
+Heike Hartgrove, a civilian Rail Operation Specialist assigned to the 21st Theater Sustainment Command, commented on winning the Civilian of the Year award on Panzer Kaserne, Kaiserslautern, Germany, May 28, 2025.
+The Civilian of the Year award is given to civilian service employees for their exemplary conduct and commitment to their duties throughout the fiscal year.
+For five years, Hartgrove has provided logistical support to the 21st Theater Sustainment Command.
+(U.S. Army video by Spc.
 Elijah Campbell)

 |Date Taken: